Santo Domingo De Los Colorados Santo Domingo De Los Tsachilas, Ecuador Travel Guide

 Honoring privacy and traditions when taking pictures.

-Demonstrate appropriate behavior when visiting places of worship.
+Demonstrate appropriate behavior when visiting holy places.

 Find eco-friendly staysBuy crafts directly from artisans or shops that guarantee fair wages.
 Look for "Hecho a Mano" (handmade) labels.
 Patagonia for sustainable gear.
 Package Free Shop for reusables.